laravelio/laravel.io/readme.md

 [![Dependency Status](https://dependencyci.com/github/laravelio/portal/badge)](https://dependencyci.com/github/laravelio/portal)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](license.txt)

-> You're looking at the develop branch which contains the source code for the next version.
-If you need the source code for the current portal please switch to the master branch.

 This is the repository for the [Laravel.io](http://laravel.io) community portal.
 The code is entirely open source and licensed under [the MIT license](license.txt).
 We welcome your contributions but we encourage you to read the [the contributing guide](contributing.md) before creating an issue or sending in a pull request.
 Read the installation guide below to get started with setting up the app on your machine.

 We hope to see your contribution soon!